DLR-RM/stable-baselines3/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Torchy Baselines docs! - Pytorch RL Baselines
+Welcome to Stable Baselines3 docs! - Pytorch RL Baselines
 ========================================================

-`Torchy Baselines <https://github.com/hill-a/stable-baselines>`_ is the PyTorch version of `Stable Baselines <https://github.com/hill-a/stable-baselines>`_, a set of improved implementations of reinforcement learning algorithms.
+`Stable Baselines3 <https://github.com/hill-a/stable-baselines>`_ is the PyTorch version of `Stable Baselines <https://github.com/hill-a/stable-baselines>`_, a set of improved implementations of reinforcement learning algorithms.

 RL Baselines Zoo (collection of pre-trained agents): https://github.com/araffin/rl-baselines-zoo